Dadhigrama

-Dadhigrama was a village on the banks of Payosni river in Vidarbha where a school of mathematics and astronomy flourished during the 14th to 19th centuries CE.
+Dadhigrama was a village on the banks of the Payosni river in Vidarbha where a school of mathematics and astronomy flourished during the 14th to 19th centuries CE.

-Cintāmani, a Brahmana of the Devaratragotra, in the middle of the 15th century, Rama (who was patronized by a king of Vidarbha), Trimalla, and Vallala, Munisvara a grandson of Vallala, his son Rama, who wrote a commentary on the Sudhārasasāranī of Ananta (fl.
-1525), Ḳrshnạ (fl.
-1600–1625) etc. were some of the well-known members of this school of mathematicians.
+Some of the well-known members of the school were Cintāmani, a Brahmana of the Devaratragotra, in the middle of the 15th century, Rama (who was patronized by a king of Vidarbha), Trimalla, Vallala, Munisvara, a grandson of Vallala, his son Rama, who wrote a commentary on the Sudhārasasāranī of Ananta (fl.
+1525), and Ḳrshnạ (fl.
+1600–1625).
 Ranganatha (fl.
 1603), another astronomer of the school, wrote Gūḍhārthaprakāśikā, a commentary on the Suryasidhanta.

 Known members of the Dadhigrama school of mathematics

 The known members of this school include the following: